 Taps and dies are tools for cutting threads.
-A tap is a bolt-like tool for making female threads.
-A die is a nut-like tool for making male threads.
+A tap is a bolt-like tool for making internal threads.
+A die is a nut-like tool for making external threads.
 Taps and dies can make many "impossible" repairs possible, even easy.

 Both tools have threads, a little like the threads on nuts and bolts, but the threads on taps and dies have cutting edges to cut threads in smooth metal.
 A tap screws into a smooth hole and makes it into a threaded hole; a die puts threads onto a formerly smooth shaft.

 Taps and dies can be bought one at a time in any good hardware store, and are not at all expensive.
 You can buy a small set of commonly used sizes for less than $10.

 Taps come in three types: plug, taper, and bottoming.
 Plug taps are the most commonly seen.
 A plug tap has a fairly steep taper at its point, so that it will cut full depth threads after only a few turns.
 This is the most efficient type for production use.

 Bottoming taps have no taper at all.
 As a result, bottoming taps cannot be used to start a new thread.
 Bottoming taps are used only to bring an existing thread down to the bottom of a "blind" hole (a hole that does not go all the way through the material).
 I have never found any need for a bottoming tap on a bicycle.

 Taper taps are the best type to buy for bicycle use.
 Taper taps are like plug taps, except that they have a more gradual taper to the point.
 The gradual taper makes it easier to tap a straight hole by hand, although this can also be done with a plug tap if you have a good eye.
 Large tap sets usually come with all three types of each size, so you wind up with three times as many taps as you need if you buy a large set!